This post was originally posted on April 15th 2019. It has been updated for freshness, accuracy and completeness.

 To commercial companies, the distinction is quite clear.
-Thye can still use animal ingredients but claim no animal testing.
-Be sure to check your products thouroughly to avoid inadvertently supporting non-vegan products.
+They can still use animal ingredients but claim no animal testing.
+Be sure to check your products thoroughly to avoid inadvertently supporting non-vegan products.

 Firstly they act as fixatives.
-The oils in these ingredients help to stabilize volatile components of the perfume to allow the scent to last longer.
+The oils in these ingredients help to stabilise the volatile components of the perfume.
+This allows the scent to last longer.

-We won’t deny that the use of animal ingredients make fragrances rich but that does not necessarily mean they are that better.
-People are afraid of synthetics but there are synthetics that are proven to be 100% safe for us to use.
-Safe for us and safe for animals.
+We won’t deny that the use of animal ingredients make fragrances rich, but that does not mean they are better.
+People are afraid of synthetics and to an extent, rightly so.

 What animal ingredients do perfumeries use?